Tsutsumi Hōzan-ryū: Today

 Today, Tsutsumi Hōzan-ryū only exists in Australia, brought there by the late Jan de Jong.
 His son, Hans de Jong, states that his father was instructed in the art from 1927-1945 by two Japanese brothers, S. Saito (8th dan), and K. Saito (7th dan), in Indonesia, in the 1920s and '30s.
 Both of these men were students of Tsutsumi Masao.
 A further indication of its legitimacy is that the modern Tsutsumi Hōzan-ryū Jujutsu practiced in Australia does indeed resemble Tsutsumi's art as depicted in Higashi's book, with the signature leg techniques, long since removed from judo.
 The art in Australia is a goshin jutsu (self-defence art) and hence is not taught in the traditional kata forms seen in most koryu jujutsu.
 Instead, a kata/randori mix is used, referred to as Shinken Shobu no Kata ("form of true/live fighting").
 This may be an influence from judo, although it is claimed to be a traditional characteristic of Tsutsumi Hōzan-ryū.
 Hence, the current state of the art is more Gendai budō (modern martial art) as opposed to Koryu (classical).
 The majority of teachers in Australia do not claim to be teaching Koryu, but simply self-defence jujutsu.
-Jan de Jong passed away in April 2003.
+Jan de Jong died in April 2003.